psantwani/Daily-Coding/README.md

 [DCP2](src/com/piyush/dcp/uber/DCP2.java) -Given an array of integers, return a new array such that each element at index i of the new array is the product of all the numbers in the original array except the one at i.

 **Miscellaneous**

 [DCP84](src/com/piyush/dcp/miscellaneous/DCP84.java) - Given a matrix of 1s and 0s, return the number of "islands" in the matrix.

+[DCP81](src/com/piyush/dcp/miscellaneous/DCP81.java) - Given a mapping of digits to letters (as in a phone number), and a digit string, return all possible letters the number could represent.